logo

 Question: How do you become a substitute teacher in Baltimore?

 Answer: Prospective substitute teachers in Baltimore City must have a high school diploma and at least 30 college credit hours.
-Candidates seeking long-term substitute assignments must have a bachelor’s degree.
-In order to be considered for substitute positions, you must apply to Baltimore City Public Schools online.
+Candidates seeking special education substitute assignments must have a bachelor’s degree in special education or a related service field.
+To be considered for substitute positions, you must apply to Baltimore City Public Schools online.

 Question: Do you need a teaching certificate to teach in Baltimore?

 Answer: If you are seeking a short-term substitute position or a position with a private school, a Maryland teaching certificate might not be required.
-However, for all regular K-12 public school teaching positions, you will need an appropriate teaching certificate issued by the Maryland State Department of Education.
+However, for all regular K-12 public school teaching positions, you will need an appropriate teaching certificate issued by the MSDE.

 Table Notes and References: